 Transportation during an emergency does not need prior approval.

 For life-threatening situations, always call 911.

-Mercy Care recognizes and values that tribal members have choices when it comes to receiving health care: Mercy Care, Indian Health Service facilities (IHS) or from tribally operated health facilities located on tribal lands.
+Mercy Care recognizes tribal members have choices when it comes to receiving health care: Mercy Care, Indian Health Service facilities (IHS) or from tribally-operated health facilities located on tribal lands.
 We value our partnership with the IHS and tribal nations in the care of tribal members.

 American Indians can receive care from the full Mercy Care provider network.
-We have providers that focus on services to tribal members and their communities.
+We have providers that focus on services for tribal members and their communities.
 These providers are: